ssi-dk/SCDB/.github/ISSUE_TEMPLATE/feature_request.md

 	* Support for SQLite
 	* Testing with a Postgres container in GitHub Actions
-	* Refactor the Logger instance to a separace object
+	* Refactor the Logger instance to a separate object

 	If your feature is simple and you already have a fork implementing this feature, feel free to skip this issue and open a pull request instead!
 -->
 **Describe the feature**